marcossilvestrini/learning-lpic-1-102-500/README.md

 #starts a shell without login as root.
 sudo -s or sudo -u root -s

+#execute a command with root in another user
+sudo -u vagrant whoami
 ```

 ##### env - run a program in a modified environment